apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

   * `BASEURL` - The base URL for your environment.
 For example: https://myorg-myenv.apigee.net.
   * `CLIENT_ID` - The "Consumer Key" obtained from a developer app that is registered on Apigee Edge. **Important!** This key  must match the one you configured in the webserver app.
   * `REDIRECT` - This is the Redirect URI. **Important!** This URI must *exactly match* the Callback URI that is associated with the registered developer app.
+For example: `https://myorg-myenv.apigee.net/web/callback`
 5. Save the file.

+**Deploy the webserver-app project:**

+1. CD to `./api-platform-samples/sample-proxies/oauth-advanced/webserver-app`
+2. Execute: `./deploy.sh`

 ## Configure and deploy the login-app project

+**Provision the required entities to Apigee Edge:**

+You must perform this step after you deploy the login-app project.

+1. CD to `oauth-advanced/provisioning`
+2. Execute: `./provision-login-app.sh`

+The provisioning script creates the required entities on Apigee Edge and returns two keys: **Consumer key** and **Consumer secret** in your terminal window.
+You'll need these values when you configure the login-app below.

+Tip: You can log in to the Apigee Edge UI and see that the developer, product, and app entities were created.

 **Configure the project:**